Malheur Enterprise: Early history

-Renewed vigor in the 2010s
+Revival in the 2010s

 By 2015, the paper was on the verge of collapse.
-In the estimation of renowned journalist Les Zaitz, it was "arguably the worst newspaper in Oregon...full of government press releases."

-In that year, Zaitz was approaching retirement from his multi-decade position as an investigative reporter for the Oregonian, and was planning to retire with his wife, Scotta Callister, at their Grant County ranch.
-But upon hearing about the Enterprise's troubles, he and Callister, who was retiring as editor of the Blue Mountain Eagle, along with his brother, Lyndon Zaitz, publisher of Keizertimes, formed the Malheur Enterprise Publishing Company in 2015 to purchase the paper.
+Oregon journalist Les Zaitz stated it was "arguably the worst newspaper in the state of Oregon".
+Zaitz had been approaching retirement from his multi-decade position as an investigative reporter for the Oregonian, and was planning to retire with his wife, Scotta Callister, at their Grant County ranch.
+Upon hearing of the Enterprise's troubles, he and Callister, who was retiring as editor of the Blue Mountain Eagle, along with his brother, Lyndon Zaitz, publisher of Keizertimes, formed the Malheur Enterprise Publishing Company in 2015 to purchase the paper.
 In a 2016 interview, Zaitz professed no grand ambitions with the paper.
-At the time of the purchase, the paper had but one reporter.
+At the time of the purchase, the paper only had one reporter.
 Callister ran the paper for the first year, while Zaitz finished his tenure at the Oregonian.

 Zaitz brought a distinguished resume, having earned widespread recognition for his coverage of the 1980 eruption of Mount St. Helens, the Rajneeshpuram community of the 1980s, and the occupation of the Malheur National Wildlife Refuge in 2016.
 He had also been a Pulitzer Prize finalist twice, for his coverage of non-profits and Mexican drug cartels.
-By the time he took the helm, he was ready to fully embrace a turnaround, and insisted to his two reporters that they were going to be the "best there ever was," and held their reporting to a high standard.
+By the time he took the helm, he was ready to fully embrace a turnaround, and insisted to his two reporters that they were going to be the "best there ever was", and held their reporting to a high standard.
 He felt that local newspapers could serve as "laboratories" for the evolving news industry.

+The Enterprise became recognized nationally for their investigative reporting and in-depth coverage rather than the standard local coverage typical of small-town newspapers.
+Subsequent successful projects brought accolades and opportunities, including membership in a national local reporting network.
+The Enterprise has hosted local talks including political candidate forums and discussions on social services.

+In 2024, Zaitz was inducted into the Oregon Newspaper Hall of Fame.